Five floating comparison cards above a laptop, with the center card highlighted and checked

 VetDoze

 VetDoze is the only scribe here that never lets the AI write the dose.
 The model names the drug and route; a deterministic engine computes every dose and fluid rate from a verified formulary, by weight and species, and flags anything it can't find.
-That makes it the strongest fit when dosing accuracy — especially for exotics and emergencies — matters more than anything else.
-Pricing is credit-based (each AI note uses one credit) with a genuine free plan.
+That makes it the strongest fit when dosing accuracy, especially for exotics and emergencies, matters more than anything else.
+Solo pricing is a flat $79/mo Pro plan (unlimited for real-world use) with a 30-consult free trial and no card, and a Founding price of $59/mo for the first 20 vets.
+Clinics run the same suite as a shared workspace: seats at $79 a month each (or $790 a year), consults pooled across the team, and receptionist, doctor, and laboratory roles over a single patient record.

 • Verified, never-guessed drug doses & fluid rates